The short answer

 Best for: Email-only use cases and domain searches

-Hunter is the specialist's tool.
-It does one thing - find and verify email addresses - and does it well.
-Domain search is particularly strong for mapping out all contacts at a target company.
+Hunter does one thing—find and verify email addresses—and does it well.
+Their domain search is particularly strong for mapping out all known contacts at a target company.
+We use it ourselves for one-off research.

 Strengths: